summer-ospp/help-en/docs/roles.md

-# The Role in Summer 2021
+# The Role in Summer of Open Source

 The main roles of the participants are students, communities and mentors.

 ## Community

-The community provides a list and description of the project, and arranges for a mentor to communicate the program with the applicant and select one of the applicants to undertake the project.
+The community provides a list and description of the project, and arranges for a mentor to communicate the program with applicants and select one of the applicants to undertake the project.
 During the three-month development period, the mentor guides the students in developing the corresponding projects.

 See [Community Guide](community.md) for details.